natalienakkk/geneticAlgorithmProject/README.md

 **Introduction:**

 This repository contains implementations of genetic algorithms to solve three distinct optimization problems: N-Queens, String Matching, and Bin Packing.
+It also represents the island model.

 **1. N-Queens**